 Just at that moment, an SUV drove up and the parking attendant said, “Here comes the Cruiser.”
 I’m thinking, “Toyota Land Cruiser.
 Who cares?”
 So when you stepped out, I drew a complete blank.
-You also had a blonde on either arm and I wonder what your wife would have thought about that.
+You also had a blonde on either arm and I wonder what your wife (Mimi Rogers at the time, who is definitely not blonde) would have thought about that.
 You walked past, and I turned to watch you go.
 You looked back and stopped for a second.
 You’d have let me take your picture.
 But I just stood there slack jawed, so you continued on.
 And that was that.

 What a putz I can be sometimes.
 Ah well.
 And, God, but you’re short.
 But it has made me focus on you slightly more than the average actor.
 Actors rarely pierce my thought bubble for more than a second or two.
 But I’ve had whole conversations with you in my mind.

 If we were ever trapped on an elevator, for example, I’d tell you that you have an amazing talent, and you should own that.
 Scientology is not why you are successful.
 In fact, it has taken much more from you than it has given you.
 Not only has it taken a boat load of money from you, but also an obscene amount of your precious time, your sense of free will, and untold numbers of personal relationships.